uwcartlab/webmapping/Chapter01/readme.md

     </html>

 Note the neatly indented structure of the markup.
 This is not strictly required for the code to work; browsers interpret opening and closing tags as the start and end points of HTML elements, not newline or tab characters.
-However, proper indentation is a convention and best practice that will make your life and your TA's life (and anyone else reading your code) exponentially easier.
+However, proper indentation is a convention and best practice that will make your life (and anyone else reading your code) exponentially easier.

 Different levels of _**indentation**_ represent parent-child relationships in the overall tree structure of the document.
 Think of this structure as analogous to [Matryoshka dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) that nest inside one another.
 In the code above, the `<html>` tag is the outermost "doll", the `<head>` and `<body>` are smaller "dolls" sitting inside the `<html>` "doll", and so on.
 Each new level of indentation is used to represent another nested level of HTML elements, helping you to assess visually how the webpage is structured hierarchically and then identify missing or incorrectly located opening and closing tags.